Skip to content

 • Physical parameters: Color, odor, turbidity, pH, total dissolved solids (TDS)

-• Chemical parameters: Heavy metals (lead, arsenic, mercury, etc.), fluoride, nitrate, iron
+• Chemical parameters: Heavy metals (lead, arsenic, mercury, etc.), fluoride, nitrate, and iron

 • Bacteriological parameters: E. coli, total coliform bacteria